milojacquet/sigma-enum/README.md

 ## Traits

-The `sigma_enum` macro also generates two conversion traits for each macro: the construction and destruction traits.
+The `sigma_enum` macro also generates a conversion trait for each macro with three methods: construction, extraction, and owned extraction, each for types known at compile time.
+Helper methods on the enum for extraction and owned extraction are also generated.

 ```rust
 struct Bytes<const N: usize>([u8; N]);